ORNL/cpp-proposals-pub/D1673/blas_interface.md

 distinguishing the matrix "type":

 1. It could use the layout and accessor types in `basic_mdspan` simply as tags to indicate the matrix "type."
-Algortithms could specialize on those tags.
+Algorithms could specialize on those tags.

 2. It could introduce a hierarchy of higher-level classes for